kannibalox/pyrosimple/docs/usage-tor.md

 If you only need to extract a few fields, the `-o`/`--output` flag lets you specify which fields to show:

-!!! note
-    `__size__` is a magic variable that tells `lstor` to sum the sizes of all files in the torrent.
-See `lstor --help` for all the supported magic variables.

 ```
 $ lstor -o info.name,__size__ ubuntu-22.04-desktop-amd64.iso.torrent
 ubuntu-22.04-desktop-amd64.iso	3654957056
 ```

+!!! note
+    `__size__` is a magic variable that tells `lstor` to sum the sizes of all files in the torrent.
+See `lstor --help` for all the supported magic variables.

 By default lstor will throw an error if the file isn't a valid .torrent file.
-However, if you wish to ignore those errors (to view an non-torrent bencode file, for instance), the `--raw` flag can be combined with `-V`/`--skip-validation`.
+However, if you wish to ignore those errors (to view a rTorrent session file, for instance), the `--raw` flag can be combined with `-V`/`--skip-validation`.

 ## mktor

-At it's simplest, creating a torrent file requires only a path and an announce URL
+At its simplest, creating a torrent file requires only a path and an announce URL

 ```bash
 echo date > date.txt